 Use Organic Baby Care Products

 If you think baby care products are free from toxic chemicals, think again.
 The Campaign for Safe Cosmetics (CSC) indicates on its website that baby soap, shampoo, conditioner, body wash, lotion, wipes, oil and sunscreen may contain dangerous ingredients.
 These include but are not limited to formaldehyde, 1,4-Dioxane, fragrance, parabens, and phthalates.

-According to the CSC, 1,4-Dioxane, formaldehyde and 1,4-Dioxane are carcinogenic; parabens disrupt the endocrine system, and phthalates impact hormones.
+According to the CSC, formaldehyde is carcinogenic and parabens disrupt the endocrine system.
 Fragrance is proprietary and may include a cocktail of synthetic ingredients.
 Remove any potential risk of these ingredients negatively impacting your baby by using organic baby products.